It's the Rush Limbaugh program, sizzling and cooking the fastest three hours in media here.

 Home invaders are people who break in despite doors that have been shut to keep them out.

-If the discussion of immigration laws respected either logic or honesty, we would be talking about a program to legalize home invaders instead of guest worker program.
+If the discussion of immigration laws respected either logic or honesty, we would be talking about a program to legalize home invaders instead of a guest worker program.

 As for facts, guest workers from third world countries have created centers of crime and violence in Europe.

-Some guest worker communities have become breeding grounds for terrorists, just as crime and violence in American inner cities have led not only to white flight, but also to a flight of the black, Hispanic, and Asian middle classes.
+Just as crime and violence in American inner cities have led not only to white flight, but also to a flight of the black, Hispanic, and Asian middle classes, so in Europe, much of the native-born European populations fled from cities like Amsterdam, Rotterdam, and Brussels.

-Another classic book, Our Culture, What's Left of It, by Theodore Dalrymple found a similar pattern in France.
+Another classic book, Our Culture, What's Left of It, by Theodore Dalrymple, found a similar pattern in France.

 So there's evidence that guest worker programs are actually home invader programs.